-- Lap and shoulder seatbelts. - Shoulder seatbelt with automatic locking mode, except driver seatbelt. - Height adjuster at the front outermost seating positions.

-- Seatbelt pretensioners at the front outermost and second row outermost seating positions. - Belt tension sensor at the front outermost passenger seating position.
+- Lap and shoulder seatbelts. - A shoulder seatbelt with automatic locking mode, except driver seatbelt. - Height adjusters at the front outermost seating positions. - Seatbelt pretensioners at the front outermost and rear outermost seating positions.

-Seatbelt warning light and chime.
+A seatbelt warning light and chime.

 Crash sensors and monitoring system with readiness indicator.